- 7 Ways to Get the Most Out of Your Tax Refund

 - Frequently Asked Questions

 With tax season in full swing, make sure you’re not missing out on exclusive tax benefits that may boost your tax refund.
-As a result of the coronavirus pandemic, taxpayers are getting a little extra help with updated credits and deductions—some only available for 2021.
+As a result of the coronavirus pandemic, taxpayers are getting a little extra help with updated credits and deductions.
 To get the biggest refund possible, here’s what to do when filing your taxes:

 - Don’t take the standard deduction

 - Claim dependents

 - Claim the earned income tax credit